Code-Institute-Submissions/witch-hazel-1/README.md

 The two owners have jointly developed a highly efficient way of producing such grafted plants.
 They have a plentiful standing stock of _H. virginiana_, which they propagate using soft-wood cuttings over the course of the Roscommon winter (year zero).
 The following spring (around about April), they pot up all the cuttings that have rooted successfully and grow them on until they become small, one-year-old pot plants.
 In late winter of year one (usually February or early March), they graft onto those young plants (referred to as 'rootstocks') the carefully selected buds (which they call 'scions') from their lovingly tended stock of mature cultivar specimens.
 The resulting grafted plants are then cared for for at least five years before being offered on the market as small bushes (about 50 to 60 cm tall) still in their original oblong three-litre pots.
 Once the graft has sealed successfully (there may be considerable losses during the period before the graft seals), care for the small plants becomes a good deal less labour-intensive; the work mostly involving keeping them watered (and free of waterlogging), controlling weeds, and removing and disposing of any losses.
 The vast majority of the work is required for production and potting of the rootstocks from cuttings and at the grafting stage, as well as in the early aftercare of the new grafts.
 For this reason, the profitability of each year's production depends on knowing how many plants to graft to satisfy demand a few years down the road, and making sure at the outset that they have enough healthy, potted-up root stocks available on which they can graft all the plants they want every year just as winter is beginning to turn to spring.

 Donal explained the workflow in Hamamelis production as follows:
 - Green woody H. virginiana cuttings are taken in October/November and inserted with regular spacing in open ground (in a sheltered spot and well-drained, gritty and nutrient-poor soil).
 Those of cuttings that successfully produce roots are potted up in April/May of the following year.
 Donal tells me that most losses at this stage are incurred in the form of cuttings that fail to root.
 That's why they take many more cuttings than will eventually be needed.
 Rooted cuttings not needed for grafting almost a year later (in Year Zero &ndash; see below) are disposed of without ever being potted up.
 The couple always try to avoid such wastage, although after years over which few rooted cuttings die, there will often be a surplus of rootstocks ready for grafting.
-Such surplus rootstocks are rarely still suitable for grafting a year later, so they are disposed of.
+Such surplus rootstocks are rarely still suitable for grafting a year later, so they are usually disposed of.
 - As compost and pots (the only other critical inputs) can be ordered at short notice, neither input represents a bottleneck risk for the couple.
 They don't need these variables to be modelled in the program for the moment.
 - The production process currently does not involve any repotting; each successfully rooted cutting is potted into its final three-litre pot.
 - The rooted, potted-up cuttings of H. virginiana are grown on for a full season and are readied for grafting in February to March of Year One (the precise time of year depends on the weather and the seasonal maturity of the scion buds to be grafted onto them).
 - The couple can't recall any year in which there was any shortage of scion buds, though actually selecting, cutting and preparing them correctly is a painstaking and time-intensive job.
 - Actually joining the scions onto the rootstocks is also a highly skilled and time-consuming task.
 But here again, the tools and materials required (a grafting knife, grafting tape and horticultural wax) are easy to obtain at short notice.
 - After the hard graft of grafting has been completed, the new baby plants are carefully placed in intensive care in the couple's polyethylene tunnel for about two months, during which time there may be substantial losses (up to 40%) through failure of the graft to fuse.
 - Once that period is over, the plants are taken outside to a sheltered spot on open ground.
-Their three-litre pots are buried to the neck in humus-rich soil to reduce the risk of drying out.
+Their three-litre pots are buried to the neck in well-drained, humus-rich soil to reduce the risk of drying out.
 They will remain there for several years until they're large enough for sale.
 The youngest cohort offered for sale are in their fifth year from year zero.
-All the plants are watered, weeded, cared for and re-spaced where required, and any losses (which are generally much less frequent once they have survived year one) are removed intermittently and disposed of.
+All the plants are watered, weeded, cared for and re-spaced where required, and any losses (which are generally much less frequent once the plants have survived year one) are removed intermittently and disposed of.
 - Unsold fifth-year plants may be repotted and grown on for sale as more mature specimens in subsequent years.
 This part of the production process has not yet been modelled in the witch-hazel app.
 - Each year's production is kept together and grouped by cultivar, but particular plants that are growing particularly well or particularly slowly may be promoted or demoted to another year cohort where appropriate.